MarinaP-prog/FinApp/README.md

 ## How to Use

-- Log in with provided user name to access test dashboard.
+- Log in with provided user name to access test environment.
 Users - _PetrNovak_, _BlankaNovotna_, Admin - _BigSef_, Password - The password consists of the first four letters of the alphabet, with the first letter capitalized, followed by the first four digits, starting with one, and ending with a dot

 - Manage Bank Accounts: Add your bank accounts and track balances.